 3. Zone for a Local Business Environment

 Zoning can be a powerful tool for creating a built environment that provides plenty of opportunity for local entrepreneurs.
-Key strategies include protecting the varied fabric of established commercial districts, ensuring an ample supply of small spaces, and adopting business diversity ordinances that encourage a mix of different types of businesses.
+Key strategies include protecting the varied fabric of established commercial districts, ensuring an ample supply of small spaces, and adopting formula retail restrictions that encourage a mix of different types of businesses.

 4. Set Aside Space for Local Businesses in New Development